Polham50/fictional-Mint-Classics-Company/README.md

 # fictional-Mint-Classics-Company
 Mint Classics Company, a retailer of classic model cars and other vehicles, is looking at closing one of its storage facilities.

+**Understanding the Data:** I began by thoroughly examining the dataset to understand its structure, content, and relationships between different tables.
+This step was crucial for formulating relevant queries and identifying meaningful insights.

+**Formulating Queries:** Based on the specific questions and objectives outlined, I crafted SQL queries to extract relevant information from the dataset.
+These queries were designed to address various aspects such as inventory management, sales performance, and product viability.

+**Analyzing Results:** Upon executing the queries, I carefully analyzed the resulting datasets to uncover patterns, trends, and anomalies.
+This involved examining metrics such as inventory levels, sales figures, order frequency, and product popularity.

+**Identifying Insights:** Through a systematic examination of the data, I identified several key insights and trends.
+These included identifying stagnant inventory, assessing product performance, and evaluating the relationship between inventory levels and sales figures.

-Upon conducting an in-depth analysis of our inventory data, several key insights have emerged that can inform strategic decisions to optimize product line and inventory management processes.
+**Upon conducting an in-depth analysis of our inventory data, several key insights have emerged that can inform strategic decisions to optimize product line and inventory management processes.**

 Stagnant Inventory Identification: Our analysis reveals that the inventory consists of only one item with no sales activity.
 These stagnant items represent a potential opportunity for optimization, as they tie up valuable warehouse space and resources without generating revenue.
 By identifying these stagnant products, we can take targeted actions to either revitalize their sales potential or consider discontinuing them from the product line altogether.